Working with the Catalog

 Catalogs also enable you to search the contents of your bucket.
 We support both unstructured (e.g. "

 San Francisco") and structured with Query String Queries (e.g. "

 metadata_key: metadata_value") search.
 Hits are previewed right in the search results.

-Colocating data with context in this way is a powerful way of making your data projects approachable and accessible to collaborators.
+Colocating data with context in this way is a simple way of making your data projects approachable and accessible to collaborators.